Pages

 Writing

 The second graders have been working so hard on their informational books.
-Everyone turned in a book on Friday to be scored so we can work on setting goals and writing one more book next week.
+Everyone turned in a book on Friday to be scored.
+This will help with setting goals and focus areas as the second graders write one more book next week.

 Phonics